deepgram-devs/video-chat/.github/actions/git-alt-readme-sync/README.md

 # Git Alt Readme Sync

-A GitHub Action for: syncing between two independent repositories using **force push**.
+A GitHub Action for:

+- cloning a repository
+- changing the README.md of this repository,
+- **force** pushing to an independant repository.

 ## Features